gaunthan/awesome-fedora-hacking/README.md

 Hacking your Fedora system, make it awesome! :-D

 ## hack-gnome-shell.sh
-This script will hach your gnome shell, adding extensions and themes to make it more convenient and elegant.
+This script will hack your gnome shell, adding extensions and themes to make it more convenient and elegant.
 You will get an awesome shell in the end.

 ### Installation
 You can download the scripts by